Nirim: History

 Kibbutz Nirim.
 Aerial photograph from Palmach archive.

 At the outbreak of the 1948 Arab–Israeli War on 15 May 1948, the kibbutz was first Jewish settlement in Israel to be attacked by the Egyptian army, in the Battle of Nirim.
 It had 39 defenders.
-During the battle, the Egyptians came within 25 meters of the kibbutz perimeter and eight of the kibbutz defenders were killed, before the Egyptians withdrew.
+During the battle, the Egyptians came within 25 m of the kibbutz perimeter and eight of the kibbutz defenders were killed, before the Egyptians withdrew.
 All of the houses were destroyed in the attack.